-I don’t even know where to begin…
+I don’t even know where to begin on this SmogShoppe wedding…

-On top of that, they had this clear vision of what they wanted their wedding to be and most of it was a DIY, which I LOVE.
-It was also going to be held at the SmogShoppe in LA, which has been on my bucket list.
-(A smog check from the 80’s that’s been converted into a cozy, electric, nature-filled wedding venue?
-Whats not to love?)
+I met Vanessa and Lyndsey for coffee and immediately fell in love with them.
+They had this clear vision of what they wanted their wedding to be and most of it was DIY, which I admire.
+Their wedding venue was also the SmogShoppe, which has been on my bucket list forever.
+It’s a smog check from the 80’s that’s been converted into a cozy, electric, nature-filled wedding venue in the heart of LA.

 We really wanted this event to be an extension of our home.
 Welcoming, Quirky, Fun, Warm and Loving.
 We drew inspiration from the slate blue hues in our living room and coincidentally came across the perfect blue while bridesmaids dress shopping.

 We also tried to incorporate as many personal touches as possible.
 The white wine that we served (Joel Gott Sauvigon Blanc) was the wine that we drank together on our first date.
 The bridesmen’s ties were a constellation pattern and the ring bearer’s bow tie had astronauts on it which tied into Lyndsey’s career as an Aerospace Engineer and her love of space.
 The coffee beans were from our favorite coffee shop that imports Colombian coffee (The Boy & The Bear) and paid homage to Vanessa’s Colombian heritage.
 We had Vanessa’s dad’s hat sitting on the couch next to her mom, and the blue slate agate stones at our welcome table were from Lyndsey’s dad’s home.